-Born in Erie, Pennsylvania, McLaughlin now resides in the mountain town of Idyllwild, near the Los Angeles metro, where he serves as both the Jazz Program Director of Idyllwild Arts Academy and the Assistant Director of the Jazz in the Pines Student Clinic.
+Born in Erie, Pennsylvania, Alex now resides in the mountain town of Idyllwild, near the Los Angeles metro.
 His studies in music include Masters Degrees from both Cincinnati Conservatory and The Pennsylvania State University, in addition to private study with James Vandemark at The Eastman School.
-Summer studies include The Chautauqua Institute Music School Festival Orchestra and Brevard Music Center, where McLaughlin was teaching assistant to bassist Rodney Whitaker.
-In the coming year, McLaughlin will be releasing a record of jazz standards, each composed by one of his favorite bassists, paying homage to the rich tradition of performance and composition double bassists have held in jazz music.
+Summer studies include The Chautauqua Institute Music School Festival Orchestra and Brevard Music Center, where McLaughlin was teaching assistant to bassist Rodney Whitaker and worked under the direction of Michael Dease.

 “I studied with Alex while he was a teaching assistant at Penn State University.
 Thanks to him, I had the most productive 9 months of playing bass since I started 10 years ago.
 He has incredible insight into the instrument and has a wealth of knowledge to share in his own unique way.
 Alex is exquisitely trained as a teacher and performer, and he offers not only his technical expertise but his own musical ideas as well.
 Alex makes his mark as a performer in any ensemble, either jazz or orchestral, and is sure to take his students' playing to the next level.”